j6nca/notes/docs/keyboards/my_keyboards.md

 ### Wooting 60HE

-This is likely going to be my endgame keyboard.
-Hall-effect seems to be the future and until there is further innovation I don't think I will stray too far from this board (I may occasionally still build boards for the fun of it).
+This is likely going to be my endgame keyboard for the foresee-able.
+Hall-effect seems to be the bleeding edge of this input technology and until there is further innovation I don't think I will stray too far from this board (I may occasionally still build boards for the fun of it).
 Here's hoping that opensource keyboard firmware supports hall-effect switches soon 😊.
-List of mods:
+List of mods (heavily inspired by [Optimum's video](https://www.youtube.com/watch?v=EuULrGtbDy4)):

 - Tofu60 Redux case
 - Blank side-print shine-through keycaps (looks blank but has the option to light up just in case).